-17. Notification of pecuniary interest
+18. Notification of pecuniary interest

-- (1) For the purposes of section 45(1) of the Act, the manner in which a practitioner is to notify a person of the practitioner's pecuniary interest is - (a) by informing the person of that fact orally; and - (b) by giving written notice of that fact to the person; and - (c) by displaying a written notice of that fact at the private hospital or day-procedure centre, surgery or other premises at which the relevant advice or treatment is given or the relevant arrangements are made. - (2) The notification must identify the practitioner to which it relates and must specify the nature and extent of the pecuniary interest. - (3) The written notice referred to in subregulation (1)(c) must be clearly legible and the notice must be displayed in a prominent place.
+(1) For the purposes of section 45(1) of the Act, the manner in which a practitioner is to notify a person of the practitioner's pecuniary interest is - r.
+18 Part 3 - Disclosure of Pecuniary Interests informing the person of that fact ly; and giving written notice of that fact to the on; and at the cent white lisplaying a written notice of that fact ne private hospital or day-procedure re, surgery or other premises at ch the relevant advice or treatment is en or the relevant arrangements are le. (subregulation to which it Each notification given in accordance with subregulation (1) must identify the practitioner to which it relates and must specify the nature and extent of the pecuniary interest. (subregulation tten notice referred to in on (1)(c) must be clearly legible and must be displayed in a prominent